 On March 11, 2021, the American Rescue Plan Act (ARPA) was signed into law.
 As a result of ARPA, the U.S. Department of Treasury provided funding to all of the States to help local, county and State governments recover from the impacts of the Coronavirus pandemic.
 Funds received were provided to assist with Coronavirus-related matters including, but not limited to, support of public health expenditures, providing premium pay for essential workers, investing in infrastructure to improve access to clean drinking water or to support vital wastewater and storm water or to expand access to broadband internet, addressing negative impacts caused by the Coronavirus pandemic, and replacing lost tax revenue.
-During the current fiscal year, the City received \$2,037,466 in ARPA funding from the U.S. Department of Treasury through the Commonwealth of Kentucky.
-Upon receipt of these funds the City recorded unearned revenue until the funds are expended for their intended purpose, at which point the corresponding revenue is recorded.
-As of June 30, 2022, the City has recorded revenue of \$452,417 for the amounts expended for premium pay for its police officers.
-The remaining \$1,585,050 is reported as unearned revenue in the accompanying financial statements.
+During the prior fiscal year, the City received \$2,037,466 in ARPA funding from the U.S. Department of Treasury through the Commonwealth of Kentucky.
+During the current fiscal year, the City received \$2,096,340 in ARPA funding from the U.S. Department of Treasury through the Commonwealth of Kentucky.
+Upon receipt of these funds the City recorded unearned revenue until the funds were expended for their intended purpose, at which point the corresponding revenue was recorded.
+The City recorded revenue of \$452,417 during the year ended June 30, 2022, and \$3,620,925 during the year ended June 30, 2023.
+The remaining \$379,330 is reported as unearned revenue in the accompanying financial statements.
 The City expects to utilize these funds within the next fiscal year.